 - Thyroid issues

 You should see your hearing specialist to determine the potential cause of your tinnitus.
 If the cause can be corrected, the tinnitus may go away.
-If it can’t, your hearing specialist can discuss options with you similar to this one.
+If it can’t, your hearing specialist can discuss treatment or tinnitus management options with you.
 Some solutions may reduce or eliminate your tinnitus.